openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ### Summary of Project Structure

-As the list of CVA6 configurations targetting TRL5 is growing, the maturing of specific CVA6 configurations, mostly with verification, will be spun off to **sub-projects**, while this **main project** will host joint activities and maintenance of the CVA6 repository.
+As the list of CVA6 configurations targetting TRL5 is growing, the maturing of specific CVA6 configurations, mostly based on verification, will be spun off to **sub-projects**, while this **main project** will host joint activities and maintenance of the CVA6 repository.

 In addition, **sister projects** host developments that closely relate with CVA6.